nodejs/node/COLLABORATOR_GUIDE.md

 - has failed to reach consensus amongst the Collaborators who are actively participating in the discussion.

-The CTC should serve as the final arbiter where required.
+The TSC should serve as the final arbiter where required.

 ## Landing Pull Requests